AdobeDocs/experience-platform.en/help/destinations/ui/activate-edge-profile-lookup.md

 >[!IMPORTANT]
 >
 >Profile attributes may contain sensitive data.
-To protect this data, you must retrieve the profile attributes through the [Edge Network Server API](../../server-api/overview.md).
-Furthermore, you must retrieve the profile attributes via the Server API [interactive data collection endpoint](../../server-api/interactive-data-collection.md), in order for the API calls to be authenticated.
+To protect this data, you must retrieve the profile attributes through the [Edge Network API](../../server-api/overview.md).
+Furthermore, you must retrieve the profile attributes via the Edge Network API [interactive data collection endpoint](../../server-api/interactive-data-collection.md), in order for the API calls to be authenticated.
 ><br>If you do not follow the requirements above, personalization will be based on audience membership only, and profile attributes will not be available to you.

 The datastream which you configured in [step 1](#create-datastream) is now ready to accept incoming event data and respond with edge profile information.